staeter/work-in-progress/dialogue.md

 -- wip

+### Modularity vs Safety, Resiliency and Accessibility

+-- wip

+The programming language, its framework and tools have to enforce the best practices in terms of documentation, code clarity, interface accessibility, testability and security.

 ## Requirements and Justifications

 Here we propose a set of requirements that we justify in regards to the platform's core principles.
 We start every section with a wish list of features that would ideally be present.
 We then provide a list of possible solutions, their pros and cons.

 ### Platform's Name